infobloxopen/db-controller/docs/index.md

       - DatabaseName: The name of the database instance.
       - DBNameOverride: In most cases the AppID will match the database name.
 In some cases, however, we will need to provide an optional override.
       - DSNName: The key used for the client dsn connection string in the Secret
-      - [Host]: The optional host name where the database instance is located.
+      - Host: The optional host name where the database instance is located.
 If the value is omitted, then the host value from the matching InstanceLabel will be used.
-      - [Port]: The optional port to use for connecting to the host.
+      - Port: The optional port to use for connecting to the host.
 If the value is omitted, then the host value from the matching InstanceLabel will be used.
-      - [Shape]: The optional Shape values are arbitrary and help drive instance selection
+      - Shape: The optional Shape values are arbitrary and help drive instance selection
-      - [MinStorageGB]: The optional MinStorageGB value requests the minimum database host storage capacity
+      - MinStorageGB: The optional MinStorageGB value requests the minimum database host storage capacity
+      - ReclaimPolicy: The optional ReclaimPolicy value defines policy, default delete, possible values: delete, recycle

    * status:
       - Error: Any errors related to provisioning this claim.